Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 Thinking about taking the train from Nyon to Monaco—Monte-Carlo?
 We’ve got you covered.

-It usually takes around 12 hours 57 minutes to travel the 192 miles (309 km) from Nyon to Monaco—Monte-Carlo by train, although you can get there in as little as 8 hours 53 minutes on the fastest services.
-You’ll normally find around 12 trains per day running on this route.
+It usually takes around 13 hours 27 minutes to travel the 192 miles (309 km) from Nyon to Monaco—Monte-Carlo by train, although you can get there in as little as 8 hours 22 minutes on the fastest services.
+You’ll normally find around 17 trains per day running on this route.
 You’ll need to make 3 changes along the way as there aren't any direct services on this line.
-You can travel on this route with either SNCF, SBB or OUIGO.
-As the main train operators on this route, all offer comfortable seating and plenty of space for luggage as standard.
+You can travel on this route with either Trenitalia and SBB trains.
+Both train companies run modern comfortable services with plenty of room for luggage.

 Train tickets from Nyon to Monaco—Monte-Carlo are usually cheaper when you book in advance compared to buying them on the day.
 Start a search in our Journey Planner to check out the latest prices.